Intelligent Building Automation Technologies Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The global intelligent building automation technologies market is estimated to reach USD 108.45 billion in 2025 and is projected to grow to USD 201.02 billion by 2030, registering a CAGR of 13.1% during the forecast period.
+The global intelligent building automation technologies market is estimated to reach USD 122.49 billion in 2026 and is projected to grow to USD 191.14 billion by 2030, at a CAGR of 11.8% over the forecast period.
 Market growth is supported by rising investment in digitally managed buildings across commercial, residential, and public infrastructure.
-Growth is being shaped by the increasing complexity of building operations, where energy use, occupant comfort, safety, and regulatory compliance must be managed simultaneously.
+The increasing complexity of building operations, which requires simultaneous management of energy use, occupant comfort, safety, and regulatory compliance, is shaping growth.

 KEY TAKEAWAYS